 Obso Global director, Leroy Spence, outlines key factors to consider when planning for obsolescence and how a third-party provider can help

 Key to managing obsolescence is a plan which considers every aspect of the plant and its impact on productivity.
-This should include a machinery and equipment audit, identifying the risk by area, line and machine.
+This should include an audit of the installed base of machinery and equipment, identifying the risk by area, line and machine.

 A third stage is to consider an alternative to the obvious ‘like-for-like’ parts replacement.
 While no reputable supply partner would advocate the use of pirate parts or cheap imports, there are often numerous plug-and-play alternatives or a migration path available that will return the equipment to its original performance.

 The final phase is regularly monitoring spare parts and components throughout their service life.
 Routine, proactive maintenance will always help prolong equipment longevity and help prioritise energy performance.
 In this way, operators can help lower ownership costs over the lifetime of the equipment.

 Once a comprehensive obsolescence management plan is in place, operators should consider forming a partnership with a reputable, third-party supply.

 Such a supplier will focus on minimising production downtime during parts upgrade or replacement, with an emphasis on maintaining existing equipment parameters.
 This may mean the first option is not an immediate like-for-like replacement but to consider reverse engineering a part or finding an upgraded alternative which may require minimal programming.

 A third-party supplier can also assist with inventory management, especially when holding large volumes of spare parts on-site is impractical or where the cost of upfront purchase is prohibitive.

 In conclusion, managing the product lifecycle requires operators to understand current and future risk and put steps in place to mitigate—creating a long-term strategy that includes replacement parts and an adequate stock of critical spares.